polyglot-compiler/JLang/docs/developer-guide.md

 Post Translation Passes
 -----------------------

 Currently the only post translation pass is the ESEQ removal pass.
+This lifts `LLVMESeq` nodes to sequence nodes after the translation step.